Which issues would you most highlight to someone new to your state?

 The California Family Rights Act is broadly consistent with the federal Family and Medical Leave Act.
-However, there are a few key differences – including that the California act allows leave for a registered domestic partner – along with certain requirements for bonding leaves.
+However, there are a few key differences, including that the California act allows leave for a registered domestic partner, and certain requirements for bonding leaves.

 More critically, it is defined not to include a pregnancy-related disability.
-Instead, this is covered under California’s Pregnancy Disability Leave regulation (Tile 2 of the California Code Regulations, §11042).
-Pregnancy disability leave provides for leave of up to four months for the period of time during which an employee is actually disabled because of pregnancy (ibid).
+Instead, a pregnancy-related disability is covered under California’s Pregnancy Disability Leave regulation (2 Cal.
+Code Regs.
+Tit.
+2 § 11042).
+Pregnancy disability leave provides for leave of up to four months for the period of time during which an employee is actually disabled because of pregnancy (Id.)
 Pregnancy disability leave is separate from the California Family Rights Act, which provides for bonding time, and does not run concurrently.
 Consequently a pregnant employee may take up to a total of seven months of pregnancy-related leave.

 Privacy in the workplace